Richienb/virusshare-hashes/README.md

 #### What you need

-- Python 3.x and later (backwards compatibility to Python 2.x is also supported).
+- Python 2.x or newer.
-- An internet connection (to download the generator).
+- An internet connection.
 - Avalible disk space.
-10MB should be more than enough; at the time of writing it is only 4.3MB big.
+10MB (not including Python) should be more than enough; at the time of writing the generated file is only 4.13MB big.

 #### How to do it